The Registrar's Office offers a variety of services and programs to assist with

 A transcript is a record of all courses, grades and credits earned and is kept on file in the Registrar’s Office.
 Requests must be in writing and signed by the student with a 24 hour notice to acquire an official transcript of your scholastic record.
-Contact the Registrar’s Office, your advisor, or an Education Center Director for additional information.
+Contact the Registrar’s Office, your advisor, or an Extended Campus Director for additional information.

 If you need assistance or additional

 information please visit our office in the College Welcome Center, fill out our contact form, or contact: